intel/auto-round/README.md

 We provide a [comprehensive analysis](docs/README.md) with other methods in our accuracy data section.
 Notably, our approach has outperformed GPTQ with a score of 30/32 and AWQ with a score of 27/32 across llamv1/llamav2/mistral-7b on W4G-1, W4G128, W3G128, W2G128.
 And the tuning costs are comparable.

 ## Tips
 1 Consider increasing tuning steps to achieve better results, albeit with increased tuning time.
+Additionally, setting 'use_quant_input' to False or adjusting 'minmax_lr' to 2.0/iters has been observed to occasionally yield improved results.

 2 Leverage AutoGPTQ to run the model on GPU